Distance: 6.7 miles (10.89 km)

 35. Now follow the lane past the impressive converted mill I mentioned earlier…

 Eventually the lane arrives at two metal gates.
-Our route is through the one on the left
+The path is through the one on the left

 36. Cross the small stream & turn right at the footpath sign towards the wooden bridge in the hedge…